 Hulu and Roku are two CTV advertising companies that offer Connected TV advertising options like in-stream ads.
 For premium Connected TV providers, ads tend to cost more due to the audience that uses these devices.
 Every network has its own rates for advertising at different times of the day or during various programs, but programmatic AI tracks the user activities and will serve the advertiser’s campaign at the most optimal times.

 Through strategy and allocating spend, Connected TV advertising companies can expect to pay around similar rates.
-This is important due to the impact it can make on the advertisers’ campaign performance and spend waste.
-That’s why it’s crucial to know how a programmatic strategy and targeting approach works to get the most out of the campaign.
+This is important due to the impact it can make on the advertisers’ campaign performance and spending waste.
+That’s why it’s crucial to know how a programmatic strategy and targeting approach work to get the most out of the campaign.

 Linear TV vs Connected TV

 To better understand Connected TV, we must break down the differences between OTT vs linear TV or CTV vs linear TV.
-Looking at Connected TV vs OTT, we know that Connected TV refers to devices that are connected to the internet and that streams content.
-That streaming content is the OTT, or also known as over-the-top.
-OTT content is found on CTV is through Hulu, Apple TV+, Amazon Prime, and others.
+Looking at Connected TV vs OTT, we know that Connected TV refers to devices that are connected to the internet and that stream content.
+That streaming content is OTT, also known as over-the-top.
+OTT content is found on CTV through Hulu, Apple TV+, Amazon Prime, and others.

 What is CTV?
 It’s advertising over a connected device rather than a linear cable program.
 Here, the user has control of the content they consume and the advertisers have control over how their budgets are being used to target their consumers.
 This is a more comfortable and personable experience for both parties.